nethesis/fpp/README.md

 GOOGLE_APPLICATION_CREDENTIALS="./credentials.json" APPLE_APPLICATION_CREDENTIALS="./credentials.p8" ./fpp
 ```

-The server exposes 3 APIs:
+The server exposes the following APIs:

 - `/ping`: GET, just test if the service is online
+- `/metrics`: GET, return metrics in Prometheus format
 - `/register`: POST, register a iOS device.
 Both the device token and the topic must be a string of 64 hex characters.
   If device token and topic are valid, the server will save the token associated to the given topic.
   Token/topic association will expire after 356 days: applications must be opened at least once a year